code-bluecomment/code-bluecomment.github.io/_posts/2025-02-28-use-of-decorator-design-pattern.markdown

 Remember, the decorator pattern is all about adding behavior to an object without modifying the object itself.
 Instead, you create a new class that wraps the original object and adds the new behavior.
 This allows for a high degree of flexibility and customization in your code.
 It’s a powerful tool in the toolbox of any ASP.NET Core developer.

+Feel free to explore the [GitHub repository](https://github.com/lijotech/CSharpCodeExamples/tree/main/UseOfDecoratorPattern) for more details and examples.
+Happy coding!